 Personalised advertising: if you consent to it, your profile is used to personalise ads and other online experiences.
 However, this is done in an anonymous way as third parties (the ‘advertisers’) only have access to aggregated, anonymous information.
 No personal data is shared with any third party, other than for the reason required by law.

 Automated decision-making: content and advertising suggestions are the result of automated decision-making.
 Your profile is created using machine learning algorithms and automated decision-making.
 Because we do not collect information about sensitive data such as ethnicity, political opinion, religion and so forth, these algorithms have an extremely low chance of performing any form of discrimination.
 However, our data and algorithms are open and will be periodically audited to ensure that they do not promote any form of discrimination unbeknownst to us.

 Most of your data is kept on your device.
 The limited data Anonymised collects is encrypted and protected within our servers.
-We currently store the data on Google Cloud Platform and we use cutting-edge technology to protect your personal information.
-Should a data breach occur, we will notify you via email within 5 working days from becoming aware of the breach and we will take immediate action to recover and protect your personal information.
+We currently store the data on Google Cloud Platform and we use cutting-edge technology to protect your personal data.
+Should a data breach occur, we will notify relevant authorities within 72 hours from becoming aware of the breach and we will take immediate action to recover and protect your personal data.

-If you want to exercise your rights, you can do so from your Data Account page and/or the publisher’s Consent Manager, which are easily accessible from the Privacy Dashboard interface on all sites that use Anonymised.
-If you feel that you cannot exercise your rights as well or as fully as you would like to, or if you have any further questions, please contact us at: firstname.lastname@example.org
+If you want to exercise your rights, you can do so from your Data Account page and/or the publisher’s Consent Manager, which are easily accessible on all sites that use Anonymised.
+If you feel that you cannot exercise your rights as well or as fully as you would like to, or if you have any further questions, please contact us at: email@example.com

 If you are a resident of the United Kingdom or the European Union, the GDPR gives you the following rights in relation to your personal data: